huntdatacenter/docs/docs/about/art/README.md

 # Visence (art)

 **Our magical world of data science is filled with abstract ideas.
-This page present artworks where we visualize aspects of data science in practical forms.
+This page present artworks where we visualize such ideas in practical forms.
 Our main purpose is to ease dialogues and strengthen cooperation.**

 ::: tip
 We are publishing these artworks under a `CC BY­-NC-­ND 4.0` license.
 This means that you are free to use, share, copy and redistribute the works under just a few simple terms ([license](/art/#license)).